vonerikbarren/--TrainScheduler--/README.md

 1. View the Trains already in the Schedule.
 2. Scroll to where it says Add Train Below.
+3. Type in the Train Name.
+Make sure there is nothing additional.

 ## Section 3 - Summary